mouseroot/rpgkit/README.md

 - World class is a container class that holds all the items, characters and various npcs

-- Character class has health, skills and inventory
+- Character class has health, skills and inventory, base attack/defense

 - Item class has a base value and maximum number of uses